maxwolf621/OauthUser/Oauth2Filter.md

 ## [`OAuth2LoginAuthenticationFilter`](https://zhuanlan.zhihu.com/p/100625981) handles for

-1. If the user grants the client to fetch his/her resource from 3rd party applocation,then this filter will add Authorized Grant Code, state ...etc in the `redirect_url`
+1. If the user grants the client to fetch his/her resource from 3rd party application,then this filter will add Authorized Grant Code, state ...etc in the `redirect_url`

 2. Parse the `redirect_url`, `Authorized Grant Code` and `state` with the ones stored in the client's session (client here is our spring application)
   > If they are valid then the filter returns `access_token` url